 Lourdes Daniela is a proud member of Elon's Music Theatre Class of 2021 and is thrilled to be playing the role of Lourdes in this production of Pheromone.
 Past Elon credits include Sweeney Todd (ensemble) and Once on this Island (Andrea understudy/ensemble).
 She would like to thank her friends and family for their continuous love and support!

 (Olive) Markley Bortz is a sophomore acting major at Elon University.
 She is so excited to be a part of Pheromone this semester!
 Other Elon credits include Popo U/S in Clown Bar and Popo in a staged reading of Clown Bar 2.
 So much love to the cast and crew!

-(Stage Manager) Allyson Vogel is a sophomore majoring in biology and theatrical design and technology with a focus in stage management.
-This is her stage managing debut at Elon, and her recent shows include Fall Dance (Assistant stage manager), Hamlet (Assistant stage manager), and Violet (props assistant).
-She is excited to work on Pheromone, and after Pheromone she will be stage managing the winter musical.
+Allyson Vogel is a sophomore majoring in biology and theatrical design and technology with a focus in stage management.
+This is her musical stage managing debut at Elon, and her recent shows include Hamlet (assistant stage manager) and Pheromone (stage manager).
+She is so proud of all of the hard work put into this show, and she looks forward to what the next school year brings.

 (Kyle) Kenny is thrilled to be making his Elon Mainstage debut as Kyle.
 He would like to thank Kevin Hoffmann, Lauren, Allyson, Rachel and every other luminary who helped create the roadmap through this new and uncharted territory.
 They are legends of their time.
 Kenny sends all his love home and across the northern border.
 Credits: Happy Mahoney (u/s) in Clown Bar, EU Mainstage; Mr. Rice in Molly Sweeney, EU Production.